-Regulated utility green pricing programs: Green pricing is an optional utility service that allows customers to support a greater level of utility company investment in renewable energy technologies.
-Participating customers pay a premium on their electric bills to cover the incremental cost of the additional renewable energy.
+Regulated utility green pricing programs: Green pricing is an optional utility service that allows customers to support a higher level of utility company investment in renewable energy technologies.
+Participating customers pay a premium on their electricity bills to cover the incremental cost of the additional renewable energy.
 To find out if your utility has a green pricing program, consult the Green Power Network's Green Pricing Web page.

 Renewable energy certificates: Also known as renewable energy credits, green certificates, green tags, or tradable renewable certificates, RECs represent the environmental attributes of the power produced from renewable energy projects and are sold separately from commodity electricity.
-RECs are an attractive option for federal facilities located where renewable power is not readily available.
+RECs are attractive for federal facilities located where renewable power is not readily available.
 Learn more about RECs from EERE's Green Power Network, or find guidance, including information about RECs, in the Renewable Energy Requirement Guidance for EPAct 2005 and Executive Order 13423.

 On-Site Renewable Power Purchase Agreements